The Best Kate Spade and Coach Bags From Nordstrom's Anniversary Sale

-Get Up to 50% Off Kate Spade and Coach Bags at the Nordstrom Anniversary Sale
+Nordstrom Anniversary Sale Starts Tomorrow: Get Up to 50% Off Kate Spade and Coach Bags

-The Nordstrom Anniversary Sale has designer deals you don't want to miss -- including Kate Spade and Coach handbags!
+The Nordstrom Anniversary Sale starts tomorrow and there are tons of can't miss deals on designer fashion -- including Kate Spade and Coach handbags!

 Bag styles from the beloved fashion brands are marked down for a limited time during the department store's biggest sale event of the year.
 Shoppers can find deals on crossbody bags, totes and satchels in an array of designs and colors, such as a practical-and-pretty work tote to a chic chain strap crossbody to carry from day to night.

 Right now, every Nordy Club member can shop the deals on their favorite brands before the sale opens to all on July 28 through Aug.
-8. If you're not already a Nordstrom cardholder, sign up for a Nordstrom credit card today!
+8. If you're not already a Nordstrom cardholder, you can get a sneak peek or sign up for a Nordstrom credit card to shop today!
 As a freshly anointed Nordstrom card member, you can use the new card on the same day and get a $60 Bonus Note to use on a future purchase.

 RELATED CONTENT: